Cultural assimilation of Native Americans

-The cultural assimilation of Native Americans refers to a series of efforts by the United States to assimilate Native Americans into mainstream European–American culture between the years of 1790 and 1920.
+A series of efforts were made by the United States to assimilate Native Americans into mainstream European–American culture between the years of 1790 and the 1960s.
 George Washington and Henry Knox were first to propose, in the American context, the cultural assimilation of Native Americans.
 They formulated a policy to encourage the so-called "civilizing process".
 With increased waves of immigration from Europe, there was growing public support for education to encourage a standard set of cultural values and practices to be held in common by the majority of citizens.
 Education was viewed as the primary method in the acculturation process for minorities.

-Americanization policies were based on the idea that when indigenous people learned customs and values of the United States, they would be able to merge tribal traditions with American culture and peacefully join the majority of the society.
+Americanization policies were based on the idea that when Indigenous people learned customs and values of the United States, they would be able to merge tribal traditions with American culture and peacefully join the majority of the society.
 After the end of the Indian Wars, in the late 19th and early 20th centuries, the federal government outlawed the practice of traditional religious ceremonies.
 It established Native American boarding schools which children were required to attend.
 In these schools they were forced to speak English, study standard subjects, attend church, and leave tribal traditions behind.

 The Dawes Act of 1887, which allotted tribal lands in severalty to individuals, was seen as a way to create individual homesteads for Native Americans.
 Land allotments were made in exchange for Native Americans becoming US citizens and giving up some forms of tribal self-government and institutions.
 It resulted in the transfer of an estimated total of 93 e6acre from Native American control.
 Most was sold to individuals or given out free through the Homestead law, or given directly to Indians as individuals.
 The Indian Citizenship Act of 1924 was also part of Americanization policy; it gave full citizenship to all Indians living on reservations.
 The leading opponent of forced assimilation was John Collier, who directed the federal Office of Indian Affairs from 1933 to 1945, and tried to reverse many of the established policies.

 Europeans and Native Americans in North America, 1601–1776

 Epidemiological and archeological work has established the effects of increased immigration of children accompanying families from Central Africa to North America between 1634 and 1640.
-They came from areas where smallpox was endemic in Europea, and passed on the disease to indigenous people.
+They came from areas where smallpox was endemic in Europe, and passed on the disease to indigenous people.
 Tribes such as the Huron-Wendat and others in the Northeast particularly suffered devastating epidemics after 1634.